motion/orbit/next.md

-goals:
+# upnext
+- doclists that just point to parent docId

+recursion really is apt here:
+- places => are just docs with primary: true?
+  - even more inception:
+    - document is an ORG
+    - homepage is just this document
+      - places are: documentId => ORG.document.id
+        - place docs are just another level

+# goals
   - get to bootstrappability
     - hosted iwritey.com instance we can use to plan
     - OMP working on sidebar
     - doc polish with todos

-until its usable for myself:
+  - until its usable for myself:
     - import my notes from simplenote
     - production build so its fast
     - working links
     - fix overflow everywhere
     - another few days of general polish (stuff thats not polished:)
       - topbar
       - contextbar
       - private/public
       - links
       - images
       - movement in lists
       - indentation everywhere
     - login bugs

-wants:
+# wants
   - super fast nav:
-    - cmd + t filter to move between docs
+    - cmd + t filter to move between docs + create
   - make use of pouch encrpytion - private docs! password protected?
   - focused nodes like image, doclist so i can delete and navigate w cursor
   - doc history (revisions view)

-What slate is missing:
+# What slate is missing
   - we need helpers for types of things:
     - "static" that doesnt let you delete it or change its type
     - "one-of-a-kind" that means onEnter it doesnt replicate